jgarcia2411/jgarcia2411.github.io/pages/courses.md

     - Skills and knowledge in preparing data for analysis, including cleaning data, manipulating data, and dealing with missing data
     - Skills in analyzing open source “Big Data” sets using open source data analysis tools
     - Skills in scripting for data manipulation, analysis, and visualization using R, Python, and a variety of add on packages.

+#### Programming for Analytics (EMSE 6574; Fall, 2020)
+- Instructur: Professor Maksim Tsvetovat
+### - Learning outcomes:
+    - Design and implement Python programs for challenging problems involving real data sources.
+    - Learn computational problem solving, in the context of data analytics applications and learn about algorithm and data complexity.
+    - Learn basic data structures (lists and dictionaries)
+    - Experience object oriented programming
+    - Experience program testing and debugging in Python.
+    - Understand and use various libraries for data manipulation, scientific computing and Visualization (including, but not limited to – NumPy, pandas, Matplotlib).
+    - Learn how to take a data source and create visual and statistical insights
+    - Learn how to work with APIs, obtain and process data
+    - Learn how to work with structured data formats (CSV, JSON and others)
+    - Use and process real datasets from social networks, such as Twitter, Facebook and more.

+#### A Systems Engineering Perspective on Pandemics and COVID-19 (SEAS 6992; Fall, 2020)
+- Instructur: Professor Erica Gralla.
+### - Learning outcomes:
+    - Describe an array of tools/approaches that can be used to analyze the spread of disease and its economic and societal impact, assess the impact of potential interventions, and support policy and operational decisions.
+    - Explain how systems engineering tools and approaches can inform decision making and policy and describe their limitations.
+    - Synthesize information from models and data to recommend policies and operational decisions, and present and discuss these recommendations effectively.